Film watched: Deathstalker and the Warriors from Hell

 - Mills and Boon Prose: Crow treats Pearl to a meandering, disjointed reading of a trashy romance novel.

-- Overly Long Gag: Claaaaaaaaaaayyyyytooooonnnnn!!!
+- Running Gag:

 - The numerous jokes about the bat wings on the warriors' helmets.
 Squeak!
 Squeak!

-- Spell My Name with an "S":(The opening credits show "John Allen Nelson" in a faux-Old English font:Mike: Relson?
+- Spell My Name with an "S": When the opening credits show "John Allen Nelson" in a faux-Old English font:Mike: Relson?
 What kinda name is Relson?

 Servo: "Nelson", it's "Nelson".

-- Considering that Mike very well knows what the word "Nelson" should look like, this might be a case of It's Personal.
+- ...After which Deathstalker gets called "Relson" through the rest of the experiment.
+Considering that Mike knows very well what the word "Nelson" should look like, this might be a case of It's Personal.

-- Take That: The host segments really take apart RenFests.
+- Take That!: The host segments really take apart RenFests.